rinkkasatiainen/aws-e2e-tests/README.md

 ### AWS account

+## step 0: development environment

+### AWS account

 You start by creating and AWS account or use existing.
 Also, setup your AWS profile configs according to what is expected.
-The last to parts (role_arn and mfa_serial are optional - used if you do a role jump to dev role)

 in `~/.aws/config` file the following should apply
 ```bash